EXTENDED CARE FOR YOUNG ADULTS IN THE HEART OF AUSTIN

 Life Skills Curriculum

 Young adults entering recovery often lack vital skills necessary for a successful life.
 It is generally accepted that most addicts emotional maturity is stunted at the time they began using drugs.
-Although many of our residents come to Spearhead Lodge in their late teens and early twenties, their actual emotional maturity is often in their early teens.
-Spearhead Lodge has a robust life skills development program to help teach our residents these skills that are vital to a life of recovery.
+Although many of our clients come to Spearhead Lodge in their late teens and early twenties, their actual emotional maturity is often in their early teens.
+Spearhead Lodge has a robust life skills development program to help teach our clients these skills that are vital to a life of recovery.

 In active addiction, the only goal is to survive day by day.
 In recovery, it is important for young adults to set realistic, attainable goals for themselves.
 The vision and intention behind goal setting can be the driving force behind an individual’s success.
-We work with our residents from day one on setting and achieving their goals.
-We ask our residents to set goals for various time periods in several areas of their life
+We work with our clients from day one on setting and achieving their goals.
+We ask our clients to set goals for various time periods in several areas of their life

 - Personal Recovery